philquist/claude-code-tips/GLOBAL-CLAUDE.md

 For `gh` API calls, use the container: `docker exec peaceful_lovelace gh api <endpoint>`

+## URL Fetching

+For URLs you deem safe, fetch through a container:
+`docker exec peaceful_lovelace curl -sL <url>`

+If the page requires JavaScript/interactivity, use Playwright instead.

 ## Tmux

 For interactive Gemini or Claude Code sessions: